PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 The search bar at the top right of the page is available.
 (Or Ctrl+F)

 ---
-Some minor changes & additions to the environment must be disclosed:
+Some changes & additions to the environment must be disclosed:
 1. `_PVERSION` is the global to check your current version of Pluto.
 2. `_PSOUP` is a global boolean you can access to check linkage with Soup.
 3. `package.path` is modified to also search for `.pluto` files.